alllycat/practice/hackerrank/python/readme.md

-#solutions are in python 2
+#solutions are in python 2 or 3